-The user subroutines in Abaqus allow the program to be customized for particular applications, which are not available through main Abaqus facilities.
-You should write a user subroutine if you could not run your analysis by ABAQUS built-in models for materials, loads, properties, elements, etc. for example, if you need to model a user defined nonlinear stress-strain relation, which is not provided by Abaqus, then look for UMAT user subroutine.
+The Abaqus user subroutine allows the program to be customized for particular applications which are not available through the main Abaqus facilities.
+You should write a user subroutine if you could not run your analysis by ABAQUS built-in models for materials, loads, properties, elements, etc. for example, if you need to model a user-defined nonlinear stress-strain relation, which is not provided by Abaqus, then look for UMAT user subroutine.
 UMAT will allow you to define the material model customized exactly for your problem.
 Here we want to provide you with a road map to start writing your first (or very early) subroutine in Abaqus.
 Follow this article to become familiar with some Abaqus subroutine example and the best Abaqus user subroutine manual.
 Writing user subroutine with Abaqus will be easier after reading this post and checking its training links.

 The subroutines are available for both Abaqus/Standard and Abaqus/Explicit.
 For example, we have DLOAD in Abaqus/Standard and VDLOAD in Abaqus/Explicit.